k0001/k0001.github.com/articles/opaleye-sot.md

 public API so that it covers as many scenarios as possible while staying correct and predictable.
 We have learned how to help users accomplish their goals with as little friction and as much safety as possible.
 We have given a practical perspective to advanced type feature systems.
-We have saved a billion dollars.
+Have we saved a billion dollars too?

 We did embrace Opaleye and the generation of well-formed and _not wrong_ SQL as our scenario, but it is important to realize that these techniques are still